Eric Watts

 • News & Events

-Little Ghetto Boy — A True Account of Survival and Strength in 1980s Brooklyn Discover Eric’s powerful new novel based on real events.
-Raw, gripping, and rooted in love, faith, and resilience.
+What took him his whole life to write and now we are moments away from Eric Watts debut novel, “Little Ghetto Boy” — A True Account of Survival and Strength in 1980s - 90s Brooklyn.
+Discover Eric’s powerful new novel based on real events.
+Raw, gripping, and rooted in love, faith, resilience and the often overlooked history or New York City.

 From Pain to Purpose